kevinfarrugia/react-recipes/recipes/error-boundaries.md

 ## What to do about errors

-Error boundaries are useful for:
+So far our `ErrorBoundary` component doesn't do anything useful.
+Let's make it:

-* Showing a __fallback UI__ instead of the broken component;
+* show a __fallback UI__ instead of the broken component;
-* Sending the errors to a third-party service, such as [Sentry](https://blog.sentry.io/2017/09/28/react-16-error-boundaries), to keep track of them.
+* send the errors to a third-party service, such as [Sentry](https://blog.sentry.io/2017/09/28/react-16-error-boundaries), to keep track of them.

-Let's see how we might implement an `ErrorBoundary` component to do these.

 ![Error Boundary Demo](./assets/error-boundary.png)

+The code below walks you through the process of building such a component:

 ```jsx